QR Code and NFC Solutions for COVID-19

 You choose the methods and tools best suited for your needs.

-1 – Scan existing IDs with barcodes or embedded RFID/NFC circuits.
-If the existing ID doesn’t have a barcode, you can purchase rolls of 1000 unique labels that you can affix to then.
+1 – Scan existing IDs with barcodes or embedded RFID/NFC tags.
+If the existing ID doesn’t have a barcode, you can purchase rolls of 1000 unique labels that you can affix to the ID.

 2. For onboarding, you can validate against an existing database or scan the person’s new ID credential.
 Then, add their information to a database.
-Standard collection options include text fields, dropdown menu selections.
+Standard collection options include text fields and dropdown menu selections.
 Also, you can optionally include photos, GPS locations, and signatures.

 4. Every scan record includes:

 - Who scanned the ID (the app user)